 For 2015-16 Plano ISD is one of 425 school districts in the U.S. and Canada honored by the College Board with placement on the 6th Annual AP® District Honor Roll for increasing access to Advanced Placement (AP) course work while simultaneously maintaining or increasing the percentage of students earning scores of 3 or higher on AP Exams.

 The Plano ISD Education Foundation raised more than $1 million during the 2015-16 school year for programs and services to support quality education across Plano ISD through its annual “SKI Plano” benefit gala, Plano ISD employee campaign, community fundraising drive and gifts from corporations, foundations and individuals.
 Funds raised helped support priority programs that enhance student learning; ensure all students are college ready; recruit, retain and recognize the very best teachers; and support the role of parents and families in student learning.
 Since 2000, the Foundation has raised more than $12 million toward these efforts.
 The Foundation is a nonprofit 501(c)(3) organization governed by a board of business and community leaders.

 Plano ISD was awarded as one of the "Best 100 Communities for

-Music Education in America" in a 2012 survey conducted by several
+Music Education in America" in surveys conducted by several